BenjaminCoupry/the-MAD-project/README.md

 - **`mesh/mesh.ply`**:

-  3D mesh generated from Structure-from-Motion (SfM) and Multi-View Stereo (MVS) processes.
+  3D mesh generated from Structure-from-Motion (SfM) and Multi-View Stereo (MVS) processes, with AliceVision Meshroom.

   *Usage*: Use as a baseline for comparisons with scanner meshes or photo stereo data.